Overview of gun laws by nation: Venezuela

 During the dictatorship of Juan Vicente Gómez, in 1914, a disarmament decree in the Federal District was enacted, and later in 1919, a disarmament law was decreed, ordering every weapon owner to give them away to the authorities; the only exceptions were machetes and hunting shotguns.
 The official justification offered was to diminish crime, but the law was ultimately used to disarm the population and to prevent possible uprisings.
 Historian Manuel Caballero argued that while Gómez's final intention was to prevent his enemies from obtaining weapons, the law contributed to avoid civil wars in Venezuela for the next century.

 In 2012 Venezuela banned private sales of firearms and ammunition hoping to lower crime rates.
 The Army, police, and certain groups trusted by the government (colectivos) are exempted from the ban and can buy firearms from state-owned manufacturers.
 In 2013 Venezuela stopped issuing new firearm licenses.
 In 2017 government banned carrying firearms in public places.

 Asia

 Afghanistan

-Automatic rifles are restricted to government forces and security companies in Afghanistan.
-Handguns, while allowed, are mostly issued for important people.
-Non-automatic rifles can be obtained for sports and hunting.
-Rules regarding shotguns and antique firearms are most permissive with no good reason required.
-Shotguns including pump-action shotguns are popular in some regions as self-defense weapons.
+Owning or carrying firearms in Afghanistan is strictly regulated by law, which requires licenses or permits.
+Automatic rifles and handguns are mostly used by the Afghan Armed Forces, Afghan National Police and other such government forces.
+Shotguns are popular in some regions as self-defense weapons.